BIO

 Maureen Murray (b.
 Providence, Rhode Island, United States) creates abstract paintings and pastel drawings influenced by her native rural Rhode Island.
 She holds a BA from Connecticut College in New London, CT, and an MAT from Rhode Island School of Design in Providence, RI, and studied at the Art Students League of New York.

 She received a Juror’s Award in the American Drawing Biennial at Muscarelle Museum of Art, Williamsburg, VA, curated by May Stevens, and had her first solo exhibition at Hera Gallery and Educational Foundation, Wakefield, RI, sponsored in part by Rhode Island State Council on the Arts.
 She also created the characters, artwork, and storyline for the animated short film “On the Moon” at Nickelodeon Animation Studios in New York, NY, which screened at the Chicago International Children’s Film Festival, Chicago, IL, Brooklyn Academy of Music BAMkids Film Festival, Brooklyn, NY, and international venues, including Melbourne International Children’s Film Festival, and later broadcast on Plum TV, New York, NY.
-Murray’s recent exhibitions include James May Gallery, Milwaukee, WI; Masur Museum of Art, Monroe, LA; Ely Center of Contemporary Art, New Haven, CT, and others.
-Her 2025 exhibitions include International Society for Performing and Visual Arts, Chicago, IL, and a solo exhibition, Teravarna Fine Art Gallery, Los Angeles, CA. Murray currently lives and works in Rhode Island.
+Murray’s recent exhibitions include Ely Center of Contemporary Art, New Haven, CT; International Society for Performing and Visual Arts, Chicago, IL; a solo exhibition, Teravarna Fine Art Gallery, Los Angeles, CA; and others.
+Her 2026 exhibitions include SVACE Project Space, School of Visual Arts, New York, NY.
+Murray paints from a century-old boathouse studio on the Thames River in Connecticut.
+For three decades, she has documented coastal New England ecosystems where forests meet the Atlantic Ocean.

 STATEMENT